Don't get us wrong, we love production teams and we spend most of our days speaking with them and their plant and corporate engineering colleagues.

-There's no point in having an ultra-efficient vertical bagger though, if the sell through and costing don't make sense.
-FMCG success requires a multidisciplinary approach involving
+There's no point in having an ultra-efficient vertical bagger though, if the sell-through and costing don't make sense to the whole team.
+Fast Moving Consumer Goods success requires a multidisciplinary approach involving:

 While every company and department is unique, we've accumulated a lot of insight to help us understand your concerns and priorities.
 Too often, today's project becomes tomorrow's production challenge; next year's market/customer requirement; and the maintenance burden you don't need in years.